 Click Save Changes once you adjust your settings.
 Under the Voicemail tab, plug in your email address so you get notified of new voicemails.
 Down the road, receipt of a Google Voice voicemail will be a big hint that something has come unglued on your PBX.

-Eliminating Audio and DTMF Problems.
 You can avoid one-way audio on calls and touchtones that don’t work with these simple settings in FreePBX: Settings -> Asterisk SIP Settings.
 Just plug in your public IP address and your private IP subnet.
 Then set ULAW as the only Audio Codec.

-Originally published: Monday, October 28, 2013
+Originally published: Monday, July 20, 2014

 Need help with Asterisk?
 Visit the PBX in a Flash Forum.